-Kevin Bacon is an American actor.
+Kevin Bacon (born 8.7.1958) is an American actor.
 Amongst his best-known films are Footloose, Flatliners and Mystic River.

 At the age of 16, Kevin Bacon attended the Pennsylvania Governors School for the Arts, which was a state-funded five-week arts course.
 It was this course that ignited Bacon's passion for acting.

 Career: Kevin Bacon left home at the age of 17, in order to develop his career in theatre in New York.
 He appeared in a production at the Circle in the Square Theatre School.

 His film debut came in 1978 when he appeared in John Landis' frat-house comedy Animal House, alongside John Belushi, Donald Sutherland and Tim Matheson.
 Although the film has become something of a cult comedy hit, it did not lead to instant fame for Kevin Bacon as he had hoped.

 Instead, he returned to theatre work (including Getting Out and Flux) as well as small TV roles, in soap operas such as Search For Tomorrow, which also featured a number of other would-be stars, such as Viggo Mortenson, Kevin Kline and Angela Bassett.
 Kevin Bacon also featured in The Guiding Light, an award-winning daytime TV drama.

 In 1982, Kevin Bacon starred in Forty Deuce and won an Obie award for his performance.
 Shortly after this, he made his debut on Broadway, in Slab Boys.
 The show also starred Sean Penn and Val Kilmer, both of whom were relative unknowns at the time.
 That same year, he also starred in Barry Levinson's Diner, which co-starred Steve Guttenberg, Mickey Rourke and Ellen Barkin.
 Kevin Bacon played the role of Timothy Fenwick and his performance was noted by critics and audiences alike.